top of page

 In a fast-moving market, clarity matters more than speed.

-After an RBA move, lenders adjust at different speeds, some move immediately, some lag, some quietly adjust policy rather than rate.
-That creates opportunity for review, but not necessarily urgency to switch, and as Perth’s property market continues evolving, refinancing decisions should sit within your broader plan, not outside it.
+After an RBA move, lenders adjust at different speeds.
+Some move immediately, some lag, and some quietly adjust policy rather than rates.
+That creates opportunities for review but not necessarily urgency to switch.
+As Perth’s property market continues evolving, refinancing decisions should sit within your broader plan, not outside it.

 If rates rising has made you question your loan, here’s a sensible approach: